elishagretton/pinterest-data-pipeline744/docs/milestone_2.md

 ## Conclusion

-We have successfully created a plugin and a connector using the `Confluent.io Amazon S3 Connector` and `AWS`.
+We have successfully created a plugin and a connector using the Confluent.io Amazon S3 Connector and AWS.

 To see the full script of this section, please see [scripts/milestone_2.sh.](../scripts/milestone_2.sh)

-In the next milestone, we will build our own API to send data to the MSK cluster and store the data in the S3 bucket using the connector.
+In the next milestone, we build an API to send data to the MSK cluster and store the data in the S3 bucket using the connector.
 Please see the next milestone [here.](./milestone_3.md)